 - Difficulty with daily activities because the lighting seems dimmer than usual

 - Challenges with tasks that require good vision up close — cooking, cleaning, reading, enjoying hobbies, shopping, etc.

-- Difficulty with color and matching articles of clothing
+- Challenges with color and matching articles of clothing

 - Trouble with glare

 Moore Eye Institute’s Vision Rehabilitation Center

 Moore Eye Institute’s Vision Rehabilitation Center is renown for developing innovative low vision aids that maximize results and enhance quality of life for patients.
 We provide compassionate care and comprehensive evaluations to find the best solutions for each unique patient.
 These solutions include optical and non-optical devices, training, and rehabilitation.

 The Bureau of Blindness and Vision Services in Pennsylvania has authorized Moore Eye Vision Rehabilitation Center to provide vision rehabilitation services and devices to its clients so that they may lead independent lives.